gbaek3/SuperTriviaBros/README.md

 Arcade-Style Trivia Game built with React - bringing the new school to the old school

-# Guest credentials:
+# Guest credentials
-Username: guest
+Username: guest \
 Password: guest

 ## Getting Started